Long-time behaviour and bifurcation analysis of a two-species aggregation-diffusion system on the torus: Introduction

 \item In the left panel of Figure \ref{fig:scalar_bif_1}, we plot several Fourier coefficients $\widetilde W(k)$ of the kernel $W$, and the \textup{possible} bifurcation points $\alpha_k$ identified in Theorem \ref{thm:local_bifurcations_scalar}, noting that only those $\alpha_k > 0$ yield a bifurcation point.
 We emphasise the connection between the minimal value of $\widetilde W(k)$ (occurring in $\mathcal{K}^-$) and the point of critical stability $\alpha^*(W)$; more generally, we emphasize that

 so that only those wavenumbers $k$ such that $\widetilde W(k) < 0$ can yield a bifurcation point.

 \item In the right panel of Figure \ref{fig:scalar_bif_1}, we display a typical bifurcation diagram for the scalar case.
-First, we observe that each wavenumber $k$ such that $\widetilde W(k) < 0$ leads to a bifurcation point, the point is given by $\alpha = \alpha_k$, and any such point yields a supercritical bifurcation.
-The point of critical stability (in this case, at $\alpha = \alpha^*(W) = \alpha_1$) produces a branch with frequency $k= k_W = 1$, and an exchange of stability occurs between the homogeneous branch and the first emergent branch.
+First, we observe that each wavenumber $k$ such that $\widetilde W(k) < 0$ leads to a bifurcation point, the point is given by $\alpha = \alpha_k$.
+The point of critical stability (in this case, at $\alpha = \alpha^*(W) = \alpha_1$) produces a branch with frequency $k= k_W = 1$, and since $\widetilde W(2k_W) = \widetilde W(2) > 0$, the bifurcation is supercritical and an exchange of stability occurs between the homogeneous branch and the first emergent branch.
 A secondary bifurcation point (in this case occurring at $\alpha = \alpha_3$) produces another supercritical branch with frequency $k = 3$, and its stability is unknown.
 Wavenumbers such that $\widetilde W(k) > 0$ (e.g., $\alpha_2$ in this example) do not lead to a bifurcation point.

 \item As we will find for the two-species case, the point of critical stability for the potential $-W$, namely $\alpha^*(-W)$, will also play a key role.
 Therefore, in Figure \ref{fig:scalar_bif_1} we highlight the connection between the maximal value of $\widetilde W(k)$ (occurring in $\mathcal{K}^+$) and the point of critical stability $\alpha^*(-W)$. \end{itemize} \end{remark}